Previewing the NCAA Final Four matchups

 How they got here: Michigan needed a long last-second 3-pointer from Jordan Poole to escape Houston in the second round 64-63, then held off Florida State 58-54 in the Elite Eight to advance out of the West Regional, having also defeated Montana and Texas A&M. Loyola is the surprise champion of the South Regional, winning its first three games against Miami, Tennessee and UNR by a total of four points before running away from Kansas State 78-62.

-Outlook: Big shots probably won’t be a problem for either team.
+Outlook: So, big shots probably won’t be a problem for either team.
 Loyola has hit three game winners in the tournament and makes a ridiculous 40 percent of its 3-pointers.
 Everyone saw what Poole did to Houston.
-Problem for the Ramblers is, Michigan ranks fourth nationally in defensive efficiency and rarely turns the ball over.
-Loyola is also stingy defensively, meaning this has every chance to be a low-scoring game defined by long possessions.
+Problem for the Ramblers is, Michigan ranks fourth nationally in defensive efficiency at one end and rarely turns the ball over at the other.
+Loyola is also stingy defensively, meaning this thing has every chance to be a low-scoring game defined by long possessions.
+You can expect everyone present not wearing maize and blue to be rooting for underdog Loyola, which could keep the 11 seed in the game late.
+These teams are alike, other than the fact Michigan has better players.
+But sit back and enjoy, because rarely are we treated to the sort of ball movement and shooting and efficiency we could get if both are at their best.
+Porter Moser of Loyola is a coaching disciple of the late Rick Majerus, and Michigan coach John Beilein is among the best nationally roaming sidelines.
+He also has had a week to scout Loyola.
 Edge: Michigan.

 Matchup to watch: Mo Wagner against Cameron Krutwig.
 Yeah, it’s a safe bet the Ramblers don’t often see the sort of stretch-5 problem Wagner presents, a 6-foot-11-inch junior for Michigan with guard skills.
 He’s a future NBA player who is likely too quick outside for the 6-9 Krutwig to handle and too skilled inside for the freshman or teammates Donte Ingram or Aundre Jackson to stop.
 Loyola’s best chance might be to go even smaller than usual and force Wagner to defend faster players.
 Edge: Michigan.

 Who must play great for Loyola to win: Clayton Custer.
 When you employ as many guards as the Ramblers, your point better be adept at getting guys involved and delivering the ball to shooters at the right spots.
-Custer, a junior, averages team highs in scoring (13.2) and minutes (32.7).
+The junior Custer averages team highs in scoring (13.2) and minutes (32.7).
 He can’t be off and have anyone expect a Loyola upset.

 Who must play great for Michigan to win: Given its edge in depth, I’m not sure anyone has to be great, but it would help if Wagner was at least really good.
 He averages 14.3 points and 6.9 rebounds while shooting almost 40 percent on 3s, and his versatility alone could allow the Wolverines to cover the number.